 16'Be a King: Dr. Martin Luther King Jr.'s Dream And You' by Carole Boston Weatherford

-Everyone can be a King and "stamp out hatred" or "beat the drum for justice," according to Be a King: Dr. Martin Luther King Jr.'s Dream and You ($15, Barnes and Noble).
+Everyone can be a King and "stamp out hatred" or "beat the drum for justice," according to Be a King: Dr. Martin Luther King Jr.'s Dream and You.
 The book features moments from Dr. King's life juxtaposed against scenes from a modern classroom where students learn about him, showing readers how they can bring touches of King's methodology into their everyday lives.

 Check out Romper's new video series, Bearing The Motherload, where disagreeing parents from different sides of an issue sit down with a mediator and talk about how to support (and not judge) each other’s parenting perspectives.
 New episodes air Mondays on Facebook.